wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 In [#s](#the-art-and-nonsense-of-prompt-engineering), we'll cover configuring parameters for your prompt to maximize your quota.

+Rate limiting can have a significant impact on the performance of your application.
+However, there are sources of performance issues that we need to cover.

 ## LLM performance and the user experience of your application

-I mentioned performance in the previous section, and it's a thing for LLM-based applications.
 LLMs are very slow, and you need to think about how to work around that limitation because you can't speed them up yourself.
 You can increase rate limits to speed things up a little, but that's about it.